julzaza/wildwitchherbs/_posts/2026-01-24-spring-equinox-foraging.md

 - disturb household luck
 - sicken livestock

-In parts of the Balkans, women gathered early greens at dawn, often in silence, returning home without greeting anyone — a sign that the act crossed seasonal boundaries and should not be socially interrupted.
+In parts of the Balkans, women gathered early greens at dawn, often in silence, returning home without greeting anyone — a sign that the act crossed seasonal boundaries and should not be socially interrupted, as documented in **[Balkan Spring Herbal Rites](/balkan-spring-herbal-rites/)**.

 ---